tomwechsler/Microsoft_365_Certified_Enterprise_Administrator_Expert/README.md

 On July 1, 2023, the Microsoft 365 Certified: Enterprise Administrator Expert certification will be renamed to Microsoft 365 Certified: Administrator Expert.
 For more Information: https://aka.ms/CertPortfolioUpdatesBlog

+## Note
+Please remember that you must meet one of the following prerequisite: